fpco/ide-backend/setup/SETUP.md

   in the section for the "quick" build flavour (make sure there are no trailing spaces in your build.mk).

+  NOTE: This assumes wanting to do ghc dev.
+For performance builds you should pick a different build flavour.

 * Build as usual